tatobari/hx711py/README.md

 - `example.py`: Example of how to use `hx711.py`.
 The exaplanation is not good at all.
 - `hx711_emulator.py`: This is a class that emulates the behaviour of my original HX711 class.
 It's actually more a simulator than an emulator.
 - `example_emulator.py`: Show an example but using the emulator class.
-- `hx711pi.py`: This a new version I've just created, untested at the moment, with the objective of allowing 10 readings per second.
+- `hx711v0_5_1.py`: This a new version I've just created, _**tested and working pretty well**_, with the objective of allowing 10 readings per second.
 They will be provided by some sort of event I still need to figure out how to create and how to throttle somehow.
+- `example_hx711v0_5_1.py`:

 ## Instructions